Liberal Bureaucracy

 Ipswich, Suffolk, United Kingdom

 Not your average bureaucrat, I live in the heart of Suffolk’s county town, Ipswich, with my rather more interesting wife, Ros.
-I’m coming to the end of my adventures in the first tier of local government, having chaired Creeting St Peter Parish Council for seven years.
+I’m coming to the end of my adventures in the first tier of local government, having chaired Creeting St Peter Parish Council for eight years.
 I travel as much as work allows, play a minor backroom role in the Liberal Democrats, and walk 10,000 steps a day…

 View my complete profile